Engraved Crystal Awards: Are You Making These Common Mistakes?

 - GSMA Launches Global Mobile Money Certification Scheme

-Jewelry stores are some of the most commonly found engraving sites, but that doesn’t mean that they’re the best choice when it’s time to engrave things.
+Jewelry stores are some of the most commonly found engraving sites, but that doesn’t mean they’re the best choice when engraving things.
 Jewelry stores typically don’t have someone in-house to complete these projects and instead send them out to be done.
-This means that you’ll have to pay extra for the engraving because the jewelry shop will undoubtedly raise the price so that they can make a profit on it too.
+This means you’ll have to pay extra for the engraving because the jewelry shop will undoubtedly raise the price to make a profit, too.
 Instead, see if the company that sells the award will engrave it for you.
-Some may even include the engraving in the price of the award, so you know exactly what you’re spending before you ever order it.
+Some may even include the engraving in the prize price, so you know exactly what you’re spending before you ever order it.

 Avoiding these common mistakes with engraved crystal awards can help ensure that you’re giving the very best to your clients and employees.
-Take the time to find the right award, and you can ensure that your recipients treasure it for years to come.
+Take the time to find the right prize, and you can ensure your recipients treasure it for years.